bcgov/wqbench/vignettes/Developer-instructions.md

 - The life stage codes have to be generated seperately as they are based on the trophic groups.
 The trophic groups need to be updated before life stage codes can be reviewed.

+8. Run the `wqb_create_data_set()` function again to create the database with the new reference data.

+9. These steps will have caused changes to several files in `inst/extdata`.
+The changes will be shown in the Git pane in RStudio.
+Commit these files to Git, and push it to GitHub.
+Go to the GitHub repository, and open a pull request from your branch (created in step 1).
+Best practice is to have someone review the PR, but if you know the changes are good, you can merge it yourself.

+10. Once your update is merged, install the new version:
+    `devtools::install_github("bcgov/wqbench")`.

 ### Review process